cmu-sei/juneberry/docs/overview.md

 # Workspaces (Required)

-While the lab structure is a convention, Juneberry requires a particular worksa Juneberry uses a workspace directory structure to hold models and experiments.
-Most of the configuration is done via files.
+While the lab layout is a common convention, Juneberry requires a particular structure to manage all these files.
+The Juneberry repository not only has the Juneberry source code, but also functions as a sample workspace with sample models and experiments.
+While you can use it for testing your installation, you'll want to create your own to manage your own experiments.
+See the [Getting Started](getting_started.md) guide for directions on how to create your own workspace.

+While a workspace directory can have any name, it must have the following layout:

 ```
 <WORKSPACE_ROOT>/
+    config.json - (Optional) A file that describes various machine-specific configurations used by the workspace
     data_sets/ - datasets pair data with labeling schemes
         <data-set-name>.json
     models/ - models combine architectures and hyperparameters